raveltan/hung-lang/README.md

 >HunG is a programming language built on top of python, the main requirement is the python itself.

 ### Install & Run
-In order to install HunG programming language please install the following depedencies
+In order to install HunG programming language please install the following depedencies:
 1. Termcolor

 Then you need to download HunG from this repository and extract it to a folder.